Jean-Jacques Rousseau: Final years

 In the spring of 1778, the Marquis Girardin invited Rousseau to live in a cottage in his château at Ermenonville.
 Rousseau and Thérèse went there on 20 May.
 Rousseau spent his time at the château in collecting botanical specimens, and teaching botany to Girardin's son.
-He ordered books from Paris on grasses, mosses and mushrooms, and made plans to complete his unfinished Emile and Sophie and Daphnis and Chloe.
+He ordered books from Paris on grasses, mosses and mushrooms and made plans to complete his unfinished Emile and Sophie and Daphnis and Chloe.

-On 1 July, a visitor commented that "men are wicked", to which Rousseau replied with "men are wicked, yes, but man is good"; in the evening there was a concert in the château in which Rousseau played on the piano his own composition of the Willow Song from Othello.
-On this day also, he had a hearty meal with Girardin's family; the next morning, as he was about to go teach music to Girardin's daughter, he died of cerebral bleeding resulting in an apoplectic stroke.
+On 1 July, a visitor commented that "men are wicked," to which Rousseau replied with "men are wicked, yes, but man is good".
+In the evening there was a concert in the château in which Rousseau played on the piano his own composition of the Willow Song from Othello.
+On this day also, he had a hearty meal with Girardin's family.
+The next morning, as he was about to go teach music to Girardin's daughter, he died of cerebral bleeding resulting in an apoplectic stroke.
 It is now believed that repeated falls, including the accident involving the Great Dane, may have contributed to Rousseau's stroke.

 Following his death, Grimm, Madame de Staël and others spread the false news that Rousseau had committed suicide; according to other gossip, Rousseau was insane when he died.
 All those who met him in his last days agree that he was in a serene frame of mind at this time.

-On 4 July 1778, Rousseau was buried on the Île des Peupliers, a tiny wooded island in a lake near Ermenonville, which became a place of pilgrimage for his many admirers.
-On 11 October 1794, his remains were moved to the Panthéon, where they were placed near the remains of Voltaire.
+On 4 July 1778, Rousseau was buried on the Île des Peupliers, a tiny, wooded island in a lake at Ermenonville, which became a place of pilgrimage for his many admirers.
+On 11 October 1794, his remains were moved to the Panthéon, where they were placed near those of Voltaire.